 Realizing Nala wasn’t exactly safari ready (but wouldn’t her gear look adorable if she was?!), we decided to pack up the pups and the babe and head for a more baby travel friendly continent, landing us in Geneva, Switzerland.
 We then spent nearly every weekend traveling and challenging ourselves to show Nala the world before she could even control her bowels.

-As if moving 4 continents in 4 years and traveling to 38 countries before our baby could even walk wasn’t enough, we decided we had one more move left in us, which brings us to present day and our new home of London, UK.
-We traded Ricola for Wellies and continue to travel the world with our now very opinionated toddler in tow.
+As if moving 4 continents in 4 years and traveling to 38 countries before our baby could even walk wasn’t enough, we decided we had another move and another baby in us!
+Upon moving to London, UK we traded Ricola for Wellies and a zone defense to man on man.
+We welcomed our son Metta to the fun in August 2017 and continue to travel the world with our now very opinionated toddler in tow.